yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 bunnei also continues on his campaign to rewrite the kernel and its codebase.
 This time, he has been tidying up the [memory management code](https://github.com/yuzu-emu/yuzu/pull/5953) and refactoring the implementation to be closer to the latest Switch firmware in order to make it easier to import code from newer firmware.

-Additionally, he changed the implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to [use unique_ptr instead of shared_ptr](https://github.com/yuzu-emu/yuzu/pull/6006), but later [changed it again to use weak_ptr](https://github.com/yuzu-emu/yuzu/pull/6041) as it's more appropiate in this use case.
+Additionally, he changed the implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to [use unique_ptr instead of shared_ptr](https://github.com/yuzu-emu/yuzu/pull/6006), but later [changed it again to use weak_ptr](https://github.com/yuzu-emu/yuzu/pull/6041) as it's more appropriate in this use case.

 Fibers are similar to threads, except they can't be executed in parallel.
 Instead, they *yield* control to other fibers in a process.